Martyn Snow

-Martyn James Snow (born 1968) is a British Anglican bishop.
+Martyn James Snow (born 25 January 1968) is a British Anglican bishop.
 Since 2016, he has been the Bishop of Leicester.
 He previously served as Bishop of Tewkesbury from 2013 to 2016, and as Archdeacon of Sheffield and Rotherham from 2010 to 2013.

 Early life and education

+Martyn James Snow was born on 25 January 1968 in Indonesia.
+His parents worked with the church in Indonesia and his grandparents were missionaries in China.
+His grandfather was James O. Fraser who pioneered work among the Lisu people of Southwestern China and is credited with developing the Fraser script for their language.

-Snow was born in 1968 in Indonesia.
-He was educated at Sheffield University, where he studied chemistry.
-He trained for ordination at Wycliffe Hall, Oxford, an Anglican theological college in the evangelical tradition.
+Snow studied chemistry at Sheffield University, graduating with a Bachelor of Science (BSc) degree in 1989.
+He trained for ordination at Wycliffe Hall, Oxford, graduating with a Bachelor of Theology (BTh) degree in 1995.
+He also holds a Master of Arts (MA) degree in theology from Durham University which he completed in 2012.

-Ordained ministry
+Deacon and priest

 Snow was made a deacon at Petertide 1995 (2 July) by David Lunn, Bishop of Sheffield, at Sheffield Cathedral and ordained a priest the Petertide following (5 July 1996) by Michael Gear, Bishop of Doncaster at his title church (St Andrew's, Brinsworth).
 He was an assistant curate at Brinsworth with Catcliffe and Treeton before service with the Church Mission Society in Guinea.
+He worked as Youth Chaplain with the Anglican Diocese of Guinea in the Church of the Province of West Africa.
 He was vicar of Christ Church, Pitsmoor from 2001 to 2010 and area dean of Ecclesfield from 2007.
+In 2010 he became Archdeacon of Sheffield and Rotherham.

 Episcopal ministry

 On 25 September 2013, Snow was consecrated a bishop by Justin Welby, Archbishop of Canterbury, during a service in Westminster Abbey.
 In October 2013, he started his duties as Bishop of Tewkesbury, a suffragan bishop in the Diocese of Gloucester.
 He was acting diocesan Bishop of Gloucester from 5 August 2014 until Rachel Treweek took up the role of diocesan bishop in June 2015.

 On 15 December 2015, it was announced that Snow would be translated to Leicester in 2016.
 Snow officially became Bishop of Leicester with the confirmation of his election on 22 February 2016.
 He then become the youngest diocesan bishop in the Church of England, aged 48.
 On 14 May 2016, a service of installation was held at Leicester Cathedral during which he was seated on his Cathedra and given the crozier of the Diocese of Leicester.

-As from October 2016, Snow has sat on the Church of England's National Safeguarding Steering Group (NSSG).
+In May 2016 Snow was one of six bishops cited in The Guardian and Church Times as subject of Clergy Disciplinary Measure complaints owing to their alleged inaction on a disclosure by a sexual assault survivor.
+The bishops contested the complaints.
+From October that year, Snow sat on the Church of England's National Safeguarding Steering Group (NSSG).
+He resigned in 2020.